stgeorgeshurstville/bulletin/_docs/reflectionQuestions.md

 ### Key Idea
  (9:30am)
-Big Idea: Bloom where you are planted.
+Big Idea: Let prayerfulness and wise living character you.

 ### Reflection questions
 1. How has last week’s passage changed you this week?

-2. Please read Col 3:17-25.
+2. Please read Col 4:2-4.
+What does your prayer life reflect about your understanding of and relationship with Jesus?

+ How are the Colossians to pray?

+ Do you find prayer easy or hard?
+If it were hard, what makes it hard?

+ Why might Paul be asking for prayer for open doors and clear speech?

 This looks like a list of dos and don’ts.
 What might be the problem if this is how we read it?
 - Why is it more than just a list of dos and don’ts?
 - If it’s not just a list of dos and don’ts, what is it?